stefanopog/node-red-contrib-dominodb/docs/fullDocumentation/full.md

 ---
 title: |
-    Simplify the use and the access of the Domino 10 AppDev Pack using NodeRED
+    A Simplify the use and the access of the Domino 10 AppDev Pack using NodeRED
 ---

 Table Of Contents